TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-run.md

      [-user=<username>]
 ```

-This table describes options for the `snappy-shell run` command.
+This table describes options for the `snappy run` command.
 Default values are used if you do not specify an option.

 |Option||Description|
 |-|-|